Janau00/SWE485-Project-Group9/Generative_AI/docs/prompt_design_details.md

 These constraints influenced the templates as follows:
 - Few-shot examples were written in a patient-friendly tone
 - CoT was structured to reflect feature-by-feature medical reasoning
-- Generated knowledge was controlled to avoid excessive or irrelevant information
+- Generated knowledge was guided to surface cardiovascular clinical knowledge relevant to the patient's specific values.

 ---